lukekarrys/lukecod.es/_posts/2014-03-28-beep-boop-ringing-an-r2d2-telephone-with-obihai-asterisk-and-node.markdown

 ## Asterisk and The 1000 Line Conf Files (aka YMMV)

 For someone who had never touched it before, Asterisk was daunting.
 Most tutorials I found were for doing (comparatively) very complex things and often used GUIs like FreePBX.
 I probably did 200+ Google searches while trying to get this working.
 So I can share what I did to get it working, but I can't say how my solution would transfer to other OSes or hardware or versions of Asterisk.
-But feel free to ask me any questions on [Twitter](https://twitter.com/lukekarrys) and I will help out however I can!
+But feel free to ask me any questions and I will help out however I can!

 ## The PogoPlug